The Android Platform Security Model (2023): Implementation

-As of April 2019, lockscreen authentication on Android 7+ can now be used for FIDO2/WebAuthn \cite{fidoalliance-android-certified,webauthn} authentication to web pages, additionally making Android phones second authentication factors for desktop browsers through implementing the Client to Authenticator Protocol (CTAP) ~\cite{googlecloudeblogpost-phone-as-a-key}.
+\paragraph{Android devices as a second factor} As of April 2019, lockscreen authentication on Android 7+ can be used for FIDO2/WebAuthn \cite{fidoalliance-android-certified,webauthn} authentication to web pages, additionally making Android phones second authentication factors for desktop browsers through implementing the Client to Authenticator Protocol (CTAP) ~\cite{googlecloudeblogpost-phone-as-a-key}.
 While this support is currently implemented in Google Play Services~\cite{url-fido-api}, the intention is to include support directly in AOSP in the future when standards have sufficiently settled down to become stable for the release cycle of multiple Android releases.